eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository/index.md

 ```

 The node name is "Projection", which represents the `SELECT` keyword.
 The values in parentheses
-are cost estimates and actual measured output and timing.
+are cost-estimates and actual measured output and timing.
 You may encounter:

- - costEstimate: an internal value that represents the cost for executing this node and is used for ordering the nodes
+ - **costEstimate**: an internal value that represents the cost for executing this node and is used for ordering the nodes
- - resultSizeEstimate: the cardinality of a node, essentially how many results this node would return if it were executed alone
+ - **resultSizeEstimate**: the cardinality estimate of a node, essentially how many results this node would return if it were executed alone
- - resultSizeActual: the actual number of results that this node produced
+ - **resultSizeActual**: the actual number of results that this node produced
- - totalTimeActual: the total time that this node to return its results, including the time for its children
+ - **totalTimeActual**: the total time this node took to return all its results, including the time for its children
- - selfTimeActual: the time that this node took all on its own to produce its results
+ - **selfTimeActual**: the time this node took all on its own to produce its results

  In the plan above we can see that `ArbitraryLengthPath` took most of our time by using 20.3ms (75% of the overall time).
- This node repsents the `(foaf:knows | ^foaf:knows)* ?friend` part of our query.
+ This node represents the `(foaf:knows | ^foaf:knows)* ?friend` part of our query.

  Joins in RDF4J have a left, and a right node.
 The join algorithms will first retrieve a result from the left node before it gets a result
  from the right node.
-The left node is the first node displayed under the join node.`Executed` and `Timed` plans will typically show the
+The left node is the first node displayed under the join node.
+For the `Join` on line 06 we have the left node
- algorithm for all join and left join nodes.
-Our fastest algorithm is usually `JoinIterator`, it will retrieve a result from the left node
+ being line 07 and the right being line 11.`Executed` and `Timed` plans will typically show the algorithm for all join and left join nodes.
+Our fastest algorithm is usually `JoinIterator`, it will retrieve a result from the left node and use the results to "query" the right node
- and use the results to "query" the right node for the next relevant result.
+for the next relevant result.

 In our plan above we can see how `Extension` node and the `Filter` node can "tell" the `ArbitraryLengthPath` which values for
 `person` and `friend` are relevant because the `Extension` node binds exactly one value for `person` and `Filter` node binds exactly
 four values for`friend`.
 This is why `ArbitraryLengthPath` has a `resultSizeActual` of two, meaning that it only produced two results.

 The query above is a very efficient and nicely behaved query.
-Usually the reason to explain a query is because the query is slow or takes up a lot of memory.
+Usually the reason to explain a query is because the query is slow or takes
+up a lot of memory.

 The following query is a typical example of a scoping issue.
+A very common issue to have in a slow SPARQL query.

 {{< highlight sparql  >}}
 PREFIX foaf: <http://xmlns.com/foaf/0.1/>